Bus deregulation in Great Britain

-Bus deregulation in Great Britain was the abolition of Road Service Licensing outside of Greater London for bus services.
-This began in 1980 with long-distance bus services and was extended to local bus services in 1986.
-The abolition of Road Service Licensing removed the public sector's role in fare-setting, routes and bus frequencies and returned these powers to bus operators under the Transport Act 1985.
+Bus deregulation in Great Britain involved the abolition of Road Service Licensing for bus services outside of Greater London.
+It began in 1980 with long-distance bus services and was extended to local bus services in 1986 under the Transport Act 1985.
+The abolition of Road Service Licensing removed the public sector's role in fare-setting, routes, and bus frequencies and returned those powers to bus operators.

-History
+Background

 The bus industry in Britain grew significantly after the First World War with many demobilised soldiers starting bus companies with new skills in motor engineering and driving acquired through their military service.
-These bus services began to erode the railways' profits as they abstracted passengers from railways, which led to the creation of the big four.
+Those bus services began to erode the railways' profits because they attracted passengers from railways, which led to the creation of the big four railway companies.
 The bus industry then began to consolidate and many were acquired by railway companies.
-The remaining independent operators, however, were holding the bus industry's profit margins down through running "pirate buses" which only operated at peak demand.
-The railway and bus industry lobbied parliament and the Road Traffic Act 1930 established Traffic Commissioners with oversight of safety as well as commercial regulation - the setting of fares, routes, and timetables.
-Road Service Licensing allowed rival bus operators to object to the registration of new services if it encroached their market share and to appeal licence applications in traffic courts adjudicated by area Traffic Commissioners.
+The remaining independent operators, however, were holding the bus industry's profit margins down through running "pirate buses" which only operated during peak demand.
+Following the lobbying of parliament by the railway and bus industries, the Road Traffic Act 1930 established Traffic Commissioners who had the oversight of safety, as well as commercial regulation: the setting of fares, routes and timetables.
+Road Service Licensing allowed rival bus operators to object to the registration of new services if it encroached their market share, and to appeal licence applications in traffic courts adjudicated by area Traffic Commissioners.

-The postwar Labour government had a policy of nationalising public transport and was in compulsory purchase negotiations with bus companies during the postwar period.
+The postwar Labour government had a policy of nationalising public transport and was in compulsory purchase negotiations with bus companies during the post-war period.
 Tilling Group entered state ownership in 1948, with Red and White following in 1950.
 Nationalisation of the bus industry was incomplete when the Conservatives won the 1951 General Election and the process was halted.
-Labour resumed nationalisation after it increased its majority in the 1966 General Election.
-British Electric Traction pre-emptively sold their bus operations to the government in 1967.
-In 1969, these bus companies were consolidated in the National Bus Company in England and Wales, and the Scottish Bus Group in Scotland, answerable to the Scottish Secretary.
-Most bus services were in the hands of the state or ran by municipal owned bus operators.
+Labour resumed nationalisation after it increased its majority in the 1966 general election.
+British Electric Traction pre-emptively sold its bus operations to the government in 1967.
+In 1969, those bus companies were consolidated in the National Bus Company in England and Wales, and the Scottish Bus Group in Scotland, answerable to the Scottish Secretary.
+Most bus services were in the hands of the state or run by municipal owned bus operators.

-The Thatcher Government commissioned a white paper into the bus industry.
-This resulted in the implementation of the Transport Act 1985 on 26 October 1986 and the deregulation of local bus services in Great Britain.
+The Thatcher government commissioned a white paper into the bus industry, which resulted in the implementation of the Transport Act 1985 on 26 October 1986 and the deregulation of local bus services in Great Britain.
 Transport deregulation did not occur in Northern Ireland.